devb-saratoga/mortgage-network/README.md

 $ composer-rest-server -c admin@mortgage-network -n never -w true

 #### Use Cases
-Seller Joh Doe owns a Condo on a lake property.
+Seller John Doe owns a Condo on a lake property.
 Listing agent Jane Smith creates the initial listing of the property.
 Potential Buyer is Rod Stewart.

 ##### Persons